a0zhar/PS4-SCE/sce_symbols/README.md

+# Summary
-# This Directory contains the sorted, sce* symbols in seperate text files
+This Directory contains the sorted, sce* symbols in seperate text files